funloader/DITISS/DITISS-DevOps-Roadmap/COSA/04_03_Implement_Group_Policy_Objects.md

 > You must update the PolicyDefinitions folder for each feature update and for other software, such as Windows 10 Version 2004 and Microsoft Office 2019 .admx files.

 ---
+### Summary

+Contoso, Ltd. is a financial services company in Seattle with major offices located throughout the world.
+Most of its compute environment runs on-premises on Windows Server.
+This includes virtualized workloads on Windows Server 2016 hosts.

+Contoso IT staff is migrating Contoso on-premises servers to Windows Server 2022.
+As a Windows Server administrator at Contoso, you're responsible for configuring user and computer settings.
+These settings are applied by using GPOs.

+After completing this module, you’ll understand how group policies work in a Windows Server Active Directory environment.

+---
 ## Check your knowledge

 ---